MicrosoftDocs/well-architected/well-architected/security/secure-development-lifecycle.md

   Perform threat modeling to evaluate the security of the application's architecture.

   Use **static application security testing (SAST)** to analyze code for vulnerabilities.
-Intagrate this methodology into the developer environment to detect vulnerabilities in real time.
+Integrate this methodology into the developer environment to detect vulnerabilities in real time.

   Use **dynamic application security testing (DAST)** during runtime.
 This tool chain can check for errors in security domains and simulate a set of attacks to test the application's security resilience.
 When possible, integrate this tool into your build pipelines.